pulumi/docs/pulumi-hugo/themes/default/content/blog/building-a-future-of-cloud-engineering/index.md

 Just like code, we can collaborate with source control systems like Git -- code reviewing changes, pushing and pulling code to perform deployments -- using easy but robust continuous delivery workflows.
-Thanks to real languages, a cloud object model, and programmable cloud APIs, the system has true semantic understanding of your cloud software, its resources and their relationships, which can be used for rich deployment statuses and to organize and find information more easily.
+Thanks to familiar languages, a cloud object model, and programmable cloud APIs, the system has true semantic understanding of your cloud software, its resources and their relationships, which can be used for rich deployment statuses and to organize and find information more easily.